mariahnorell/website/content/courses/hr_analytics/python/basicstats.md

 <script src="https://gist.github.com/mariahnorell/b3ca4768999f51c5064a3376a1c5051f.js"></script>

 ### Tutorial Two: Alternative Commands
-Identify what the output indicates from the following code.
 What insights can you gather from looking at the data using these commands?

 <script src="https://gist.github.com/mariahnorell/d5b9b1f21dd876307698900bcafbb8a5.js"></script>